julienreszka/julienreszka/notes/Dos-and-donts-of-hiring.md

 - Let them struggle with commute and relocation expenses: Offer support for practical challenges.
 - Let them struggle with training and equipment costs: Provide necessary resources for learning and development.

+## Values

+Make sure that work is meaningful and enjoyable.

+### Family

+#### Do

+- Be flexible: Allow for flexible working hours.
+- Be supportive: Offer support for personal challenges like parental leave.

+#### Don't

+- Be let down: Avoid letting down employees in times of need.
+- Be let people burn out: Ensure a healthy work-life balance.

+### Privacy

+#### Do

+- Respect privacy: Avoid unnecessary surveillance.

+#### Don't

+- Assume consent: Ensure employees are aware of data collection practices.